ppy/osu-wiki/wiki/Glossary/en.md

 ### Lead-in

-The lead-in time is a 3 second time period of silence that might automatically be inserted before the beginning of a beatmap.
+The lead-in time is a 3 second time period of silence that is sometimes automatically be inserted before the beginning of a beatmap.
 This only happens if the beatmapper has placed objects right at or very close at the start of the song.

 ### Life Bar

-The life bar, also known as the _health bar_, _HP bar_, _spirit bar_, or _ki bar_, is a bar at the top left of the playing screen for osu!standard, osu!catch, and osu!taiko.
+The life bar, also known as the _health bar_, _HP bar_, _spirit bar_, or _ki bar_, is a bar at the top left of the playing screen for [osu!standard](/wiki/osu!standard), [osu!catch](/wiki/osu!catch), and [osu!taiko](/wiki/osu!taiko).
-For osu!mania, the life bar is rotated 90 degrees counter-clockwise and is placed next to the bottom-right of the stage.
+For [osu!mania](/wiki/osu!mania), the life bar is rotated 90 degrees anti-clockwise and is placed next to the bottom-right of the stage.

 In all modes, expect for osu!mania, there is a symbol moving along it indicating the player's life.
 If the bar is completely empty, the player fails the current beatmap (assuming no special game modifiers are enabled).

 osu!standard and osu!catch will have health drain at a constant rate throughout the course of a beatmap, except during breaks.

-For osu!standard, the bar is replenished by the player tapping hit circles, following sliders and slider ticks, and spinning spinners.
+For osu!standard, the bar is replenished by the player [tapping](#tap) hit circles, following sliders and slider ticks, and spinning spinners.
 The more accurate the tapping, the bigger the boost.
-The player also receives larger boosts if he achieves a katu or an geki at the end of a combo.
+The player also receives larger boosts if he achieves a [katu](#katu) or an [geki](#geki) at the end of a combo.

 For osu!catch, this can be done by catching fruit and drops.